Cookie

 chrome remote desktop usb redirection

-Does Chrome Remote Desktop support USB over RDP?
+Does Chrome Remote Desktop support USB Redirector?

 Google Chrome Remote Desktop is a free and easy method of connecting to a remote computer or sharing your screen with friends or colleagues.
-With more people working remotely, the ability to connect to a work machine from home has become very important.
-The tool works with computers like a PC or Chromebook as well as iOS and Android devices.

 Unfortunately, there is no native capability to share USB over Chrome Remote Desktop.
 This makes the solution less useful for remote workers as it limits the amount of information that can be obtained remotely.
 Without the ability to access external drives, printers, and other USB peripherals, many users will not be able to perform their jobs remotely using Chrome Remote Desktop.